DPC-data/Delta-Socioeconomic-Indicators-Report/README.md

 In this folder are the scripts for all the analyses done in the report.

-In Placeholder name for Zachs Portion, we have the analyses for the following:
+In Zachs-Portion.RMD, we have the analyses for the following:

 * population data
 * high school graduation rates